google/WebFundamentals/src/content/en/updates/2019/07/chrome-75-media-updates.md

 - Predicting whether playback will be smooth and power efficient for encrypted media.
-- Support of the video elements `playsInline` attribute hint.
+- Support of the video element's `playsInline` attribute hint.

 ## Encrypted Media: Decoding Info API  {: #encrypted-media}